Amphetamines, like the popular medication Adderall, are some of the most commonly prescribed medications in the country.

 A criminal record can impact various aspects of your life, including future employment prospects, educational opportunities, professional licenses, and even personal relationships.

 It is vital to handle such situations with the guidance of a skilled drug attorney who can help you navigate the legal process and protect your rights.Unlawful Possession of Amphetamines

 The unlawful possession of amphetamines is a misdemeanor under California law.
 A conviction under California Health and Safety Code 11350 carries a maximum sentence of 1 year in jail.
 It also carries a maximum fine of $10,000.

 "Serious Felony" isn't just a generic term without any specific meaning in the law.
-California Health and Safety Code 1192.7.
-Any prior conviction for a crime listed in the statute is charged with a felony.
-The list includes but is not limited to:
+According to California Penal Code 1192.7, any prior conviction for a crime listed in the statute is charged with a felony.
+The list includes, but is not limited to:

 - Voluntary Manslaughter

 The other type of previous conviction that can upgrade your misdemeanor possession case to a felony involves sex offenders.
 In California, certain crimes require a defendant to be entered into the sex offender registry upon conviction.

 These crimes include everything from indecent exposure to forcible rape.
 If you have been previously convicted of one of these crimes, you will find your misdemeanor possession charge will automatically upgrade to a felony.Possessing Large Amounts of Amphetamines